saptarshidatta96/saptarshi/_posts/2022-01-08-Deployment on-Azure-Container-Registry-&-Azure-Kubernetes-Service.md

 Today, we're going to take it up a notch further and will deploy the service on Azure Cloud Service.
+We can perform the task in two ways:

+1. Running out application as a Container Instance in Azure Container Registry(ACR)

+2. Deploying the Application on Azure Kubernetes Service(AKS)

 At first, we will create a resource group and will then create an Azure Container Registry within that resource group.
 Every Azure Service that we are going to create will be inside our Resource Group.
-We have names our resource group as `trial-rg`.
+We have named our resource group as `trial-rg`.
 The name of the Azure Container Registry is `breastcancersd`.

 We will be using Azure CLI for running the commands.